The Whistleblower Suppression Loop

 How does the blueprint break the Whistleblower Suppression Loop?

 Retaliation cannot be stopped by the leadership conducting it.
-Competent Leadership removes the people who weaponised HR against technical dissent and installs leadership accountable under externally verifiable criteria.
+Competent Leadership removes the leadership under which disciplinary and performance processes were turned against technical dissent, and installs leadership accountable under externally verifiable criteria.
 Only after that substitution does it become possible to restore the internal feedback capacity that whistleblower protections are supposed to guarantee.